h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain AJAX in as much detail as possible.
 * Explain how JSONP works (and how it's not really AJAX).
 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
-(Mustache.js, Handlebars etc.)
 * Explain "hoisting".
 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?